Setting Up the Instance

 To follow this tutorial, you should be familiar with basic platformOS concepts, the topics in the Get Started section, and the sample scenario of the e-commerce use case.

-- How platformOS Works
+- platformOS Workflow

 - Get Started